Why we developed Opium Protocol?

 - Maturity/expiration — parties will get the payout according to the oracle and derivative logic at the expiration

 So you see that we narrow the complicated derivative market to only two essential things: define oracle and define instrument.
-Then you can create professional ticker and trade your derivative using the professional and safe ecosystem.
+Then you can create professional ticker and trade your derivative using the professional ecosystem.

-Risks: We made the system professional and secure, but of course, you need to be careful with tickers that you trade — if they are corrupted, you may be trading something else than you think.
+Risks: We made the system professional, but of course, you need to be careful with tickers that you trade — if they are corrupted, you may be trading something else than you think.
 If you don’t have a technical background and thus can’t understand some parts of the guide that we’ve written (still we tried to make it the way everyone could understand), you should only trust the tickers created by notable projects.
 It is easy to see who created the ticker; for example, the first implementation of the Opium Protocol has a “Derivative Explorer” page with all relevant data.
 Moreover, Opium Team created most of the popular derivatives already: futures, options, CDSs, and more as well as the most popular oracles.

 At the same time, we see the following trends: